mpresill/HCMN/README.md

 - [ ] plot MeeJ 2016 histogram production to validate Valentina’s results on number of events of bkgs
 - [ ] test limit extraction with counting experiment
 - [ ] add systematics on limit bands

-- [ ] check limit independence on Lambda
+- [ ] add systematics on limit bands